Resting heart rate is not always equal to performance

 The most important observation for you will be that there is some but not a total correlation between resting heart rate and cycling performance.

-Small differences in the same week has nothing to do with improved performance but is a lot more a question about level of recovery, sleep pattern, physical and psychological stress level etc. Differences observed over a longer period (months) might very likely be seen because of a central adaptation.
-Due to a better relaxation (regulated by autonomic nerve system) there is a better filling of the heart in the diastole and thus a larger stroke volume in the systole.
+Minor differences in the same week have nothing to do with improved performance but are a lot more about the level of recovery, sleep pattern, physical and psychological stress level, etc. On the other hand, differences observed over a more extended period (months) might likely be seen because of a central adaptation.
+Due to a better relaxation (regulated by the autonomic nervous system), there is a better filling of the heart in the diastole and thus a larger stroke volume in the systole.

-As you can see from the many comments (currently more than 136 comments) to my article ‘What is Your Lowest Heart Rate ever?‘ there are many people around in the world with low resting heart rates.
-Many of the comments illustrate that resting heart rate in it self is a good but not really good predictor of performance.
+As you can see from the many comments (currently more than 136 comments) to my article ‘What is Your Lowest Heart Rate ever?’, many people around the world have low resting heart rates.
+Many of the comments illustrate that resting heart rate is a good but not perfect predictor of performance.